local-seo17 min read

 • Add structured Q&A that mirrors the FAQs on your website

 Match the wording of your GBP services to your website's service pages.
-Consistency helps Google see the connection and can strengthen rankings for both.
+Consistency helps customers and can help Google understand the connection between your profile and pages.

 5. Attributes and Special Features